ionutbalosin/jvm-energy-consumption/README.md

 ## Methodology

-To measure energy consumption, Intel’s Running Average Power Limit (**RAPL**) interface is used.
-RAPL provides power-limiting features and accurate energy readings for several power domains.
-For each supported power domain, a Machine Specific Register (MSR) filled with a 32-bit integer is exposed and updated at intervals of approximately 1 millisecond.
-The RAPL power domains:
+To measure energy consumption, Intel's Running Average Power Limit (**RAPL**) interface is utilized.
+RAPL offers power-limiting capabilities and precise energy readings for multiple power domains.
+Each supported power domain exposes a Machine Specific Register (MSR) containing a 32-bit integer, which is updated at approximately 1-millisecond intervals.
+The RAPL power domains include:

-- Package (PKG) domain measures the energy consumption of the entire socket.
-It includes the consumption of all the cores, integrated graphics and also the uncore components (last level caches, memory controller).
+- Package (PKG) domain: Measures the energy consumption of the entire socket, including all cores, integrated graphics, and uncore components like last-level caches and memory controller.
-- Power Plane 0 (PP0) domain measures the energy consumption of all processor cores on the socket.
+- Power Plane 0 (PP0) domain: Measures the energy consumption of all processor cores on the socket.
-- Power Plane 1 (PP1) domain measures the energy consumption of processor graphics (GPU) on the socket (desktop models only).
+- Power Plane 1 (PP1) domain: Measures the energy consumption of the processor graphics (GPU) on the socket (desktop models only).
-- DRAM domain measures the energy consumption of random access memory (RAM) attached to the integrated memory controller.
+- DRAM domain: Measures the energy consumption of the random access memory (RAM) attached to the integrated memory controller.
-- PSys domain introduced with Intel Skylake.
-It monitors and controls the thermal and power specifications of the entire SoC and it is useful especially when the source of the power consumption is neither the CPU nor the GPU.
-PSys includes the power consumption of the package domain, System Agent, PCH, eDRAM,and a few more domains on a single-socket SoC.
+- PSys domain: Introduced with Intel Skylake, it monitors and controls the thermal and power specifications of the entire SoC (System on a Chip).
+It is especially useful when the power consumption source is neither the CPU nor the GPU.
+PSys includes power consumption from the package domain, System Agent, PCH, eDRAM, and other domains within a single-socket SoC.

-For multi-socket server systems, each socket reports its own RAPL values (for example, a two socket computing system has two separate PKG readings for both the packages, two separate PP0 readings, etc.).
+In multi-socket server systems, each socket reports its own RAPL values.
+For example, a two-socket computing system has separate PKG readings for both packages, separate PP0 readings, and so on.

 ### RAPL Coverage